My Quiet Kitchen

 Storage

-Store leftover chickpea meatloaf in an airtight container in the refrigerator for up to 5 days.
+Store leftover chickpea meatloaf in an airtight container in the refrigerator for up to 5 days or freeze for up to 2 months (thaw overnight in the fridge).
 Reheat individual servings in a microwave or in a non-stick pan on the stove.

 Estimated Nutrition (per serving)